bcmyers/argonautica/README.md

     assert!(is_valid);
 }
 ```
 ### Configuration

-The default configurations for [`Hasher`](struct.Hasher.html) and [`Verifier`](struct.Verifier.html) were chosen to be reasonably secure for
+The default configurations for [`Hasher`](struct.Hasher.html) and
+[`Verifier`](struct.Verifier.html) were chosen to be reasonably secure for the general
-the general use-case of hashing passwords for storage in a website database, but if you want to use
+use-case of hashing passwords for storage in a website database, but if you want to use
-`a2` for a different use-case or if you just disagree with the chosen defaults, customizing
+`a2` for different reasons or if you just disagree with the chosen defaults, customizing
-`a2` to meet your needs should hopefully as easy and as intuitive as using the defaults.
+`a2` to meet your needs should hopefully be as easy and as intuitive as using the defaults.

-Here is an example that shows how to use [`Hasher`](struct.Hasher.html)'s custom configuration options.
-It provides
+Here is an example that shows how to use [`Hasher`](struct.Hasher.html)'s custom
-color on each of the options.
+configuration options.
+It provides color on each of the options.
 ```rust
 extern crate a2;
 extern crate futures_cpupool;